System requirements for the Backup Manager

 For devices using macOS from 10.14 (Mojave) and later, Full Disk Access must be enabled for Backup & Recovery before running backups.

-When you have Apple Device Management enabled, Full Disk Access is enabled for our software and no action is required.
+When you have Device Management for Apple enabled, Full Disk Access is enabled for our software and no action is required.

-Based on the manufacturer's published End of Life (EOL) and End of Support (EOS) we have ended development and testing for the following Operating Systems and applications.
+Based on the manufacturer's published End of Life (EOL) and End of Support (EOS) development and testing for the following applications has ended.

 All existing backup and restore functionality will remain in the current versions of the backup product, however support will be limited and new software releases will not be developed or tested on these platforms, nor will they be eligible for Auto Update.